kalyanainala/Music-generation-using-LSTM/README.md

 # Music-generation-using-LSTM
-SML project by Kalyan Ainala and Aaquila Mariajohn
+SML project by Kalyan Ainala and Aaquila Mariajohn.

 Single LSTM.ipynb is the file used to run the code.